cellear/bd-xray-theme/README.md

 ## What This Theme Does

-Backdrop Outlined uses visual indicators (colored borders and labels) to show:
+BD X-Ray uses visual indicators (colored borders and labels) to show:

 ### Regions (Solid Colored Borders)
 - **Header** (red) - Site branding, logo area